• RECIPES

 • Prepare a 9x13 baking dish with non-stick spray.
 Set aside.

 • Melt brown sugar and butter over low heat.
-Pour half of the mixture into baking dish and reserve the rest.
+Pour half of the brown sugar mixture into baking dish and reserve the rest.

 • Place bread cubes in the dish, then pour remaining sugar mixture over top.